AdobeDocs/commerce-frontend-core/src/pages/javascript/mixins.md

 ### Format

-A mixin in Magento is written as an [AMD module] that returns a callback function.
+A mixin is written as an [AMD module] that returns a callback function.
 This function accepts a target component(module) as an argument and returns a module.

 This allows you to return a new instance of the target component with your modifications attached to it before it is used in the application.